tom-hoffman/modular-playground/docs/mission.md

   * The CPX does not have a dedicated floating point unit (FPU) or other digital signal processing hardware that would allow high quality, low-latency audio effect processing.
   * A wider range of voltage input and output (e.g., +5 volts) would give wider control voltage compatibility with Eurorack and other standard modules.
   * RAM is barely adequate for simple CircuitPython programming once necessary libraries for USB-MIDI, etc. are imported.

+##### Design implications
+This project starts from a unique starting point: *"Assume 15 microcontrollers..."*  In addition, each microcontroller is mounted on its own circular circuit board with its own buttons, switch and set of NeoPixels and LEDs.

+Let's say we are working on a sequencer.
+In terms of computing power, a single CPX could easily run a very complex sequencer with many channels, steps and outputs.
+Normally, one would add a variety of buttons, LEDs, other displays, etc. which would all be connected ultimately to a single microcontroller.
+In the Modular Playground, the job of the sequencer would be split between multiple CPXs, not because of computational load, but to provide enough inputs and outputs for the user interface.

+For example, each CPX might represent a single track in an 8 step sequencer, so you would need four CPX for a four track sequencer with 8 steps.
+From a normal cost perspective as a synth manufacturer or hobbyist this makes no sense -- you're using a 3 $30 boards in the place of maybe $2 in buttons and LEDs.
+On the other hand, if the motivation is giving students a context in which to write highly modular code working in a real computing system, and being creative within a limited user interface, using hardware the school already owns, then it makes total sense.

 #### What about the Circuit Playground Bluefruit?